Written by Angel Campa, Founder

 The Verdict

-But structured lease abstraction is a different task.
-It requires the same 126 fields extracted in the same format from every lease, with confidence scores indicating what to verify, red flags identifying contractual risks, and export formats that integrate with property management systems.
-Claude cannot deliver that consistency, and prompting it to try creates more work than it saves.
+Structured lease abstraction requires the same 126 fields extracted in the same format from every lease, with confidence scores indicating what to verify, red flags identifying contractual risks, and export formats that integrate with property management systems.
+Claude cannot deliver that consistency.
 Use Claude to understand your leases.
 Use Lextract to extract and operationalize the data.

 Why Teams Choose Lextract